How To Access The Deep Web or DarkNet – A Beginner’s Guide

 Finding Your Way Around the Deep Web

 Finding your way around the hidden interent is just the same as finding your way around the regular internet.
-You can use a search engine or a directory website like Tor Hidden Wiki which contains a list of interesting links, but is often out of date and is not free from scams.
+You can use a search engine or a directory website like Tor Hidden Wiki which contains a list of interesting links, but is often out of date or wrong and is not free from scams – and also seems to exaggerate the darker type of sites.

 There is even a search engine specifically for searching hidden services and which allows you to view dot onion websites through a proxy – even if you don’t have TOR installed.
 It can be found at Onion.City and it is perhaps the easiest and most convenient way to access the hidden internet, but please remember that if you don’t have TOR installed and just use a proxy service like this you aren’t anonymous yourself.